 Sling bags have been around for ages, but only relatively recently for photographers, particularly for professional use.

-The sling bag is essentially like a backpack, but with a single strap that’s worn over one shoulder and across the front of the torso, instead of a strap for each shoulder.
+The sling bag is essentially like a dslr backpack, but with a single strap that’s worn over one shoulder (like a camera messenger bag) and across the front of the torso, instead of a strap for each shoulder.
 Thanks Wikipedia.

 What are the benefits of Using a Sling Bag?